 Urgence: to replace the allocation of scarce goods among competing demands and the heroic art of innovation with the science of infinite wealth creation out of scarce resources—so that we keep producing more with less.

-Engineering Economics and Management focuses on interpreting technology-led wealth creation dynamics as reoccurring patterns for scaling up invention & innovation art of economic value creation out of ideas with science, engineering, and management practices—for endlessly expanding reservoir of wealth from scarce resources.
+Engineering Economics and Management is a discipline of interpreting technology-led wealth creation dynamics as reoccurring patterns for scaling up invention & innovation art of economic value creation out of ideas with science, engineering, and management practices—for endlessly expanding reservoir of wealth from scarce resources.

 Key Topics of Engineering Economics and Management

-- 1. Purpose of Science, Technology, and Engineering–Electrical and Computer Engineering
+- 1. Importance of Science, Technology, Engineering, and Mathematics–driving prosperity from knowledge and ideas

 - 2. Basics of Wealth Creation through Getting Jobs Done